puppetlabs/gatling-puppet-load-test/CD4PE.md

 ```

 ### Set up authentication for Code Manager
+Next we will need to set up authentication for Code Manager based on the instructions found here:
 https://puppet.com/docs/pe/2019.0/code_mgr_config.html#set-up-authentication-for-code-manager

+Please refer to the documentation for additional details.

 #### Create the Code Manager user
 * Create the Code Manager user: 'Code Manager User' / 'code_manager_user'